tincerti/tincerti.github.io/_pages/teaching.md

 ### Teaching Experience

 My teaching experience consists of two semesters of teaching assistance for graduate level courses in statistical methods and research design.
-You can find examples of some of my lessons below:
+You can find syllabi, student evaluations, and examples of some of my lessons below:

 - [*Foundations of Statistical Inference*](http://www.trevorincerti.com/files/PL500-syllabus-2019.pdf) (Professor [P.M.
 Aronow](https://pmaronow.github.io)):
   <details>